wp-plugins/categorytinymce/readme.txt

 Woocommerce integration:
 The top category description is called as normal.
 To add the bottom description to a product archive add the following to the archive-product.php file.
 I would strongly recommend you add the file in the child folder in your theme file rather than directly changing the file in the woocommerce plugin file.
 Read how to do this in woocommerce if you don't already know.
+Also remember that if you use a none woocommerce theme and are using the woocommerce.php option in your theme folder then this is the file you need to edit as product-archive.php file does not work.
 I add the code after the

 `do_action( 'woocommerce_after_shop_loop' );